DatL4g/DXVKoTool/README.md

 - Merge with found and downloaded caches
   - Creates backup file (no worries)
   - Check entry size difference on downloaded files
-    - only mergable if more entries available
+    - only merge if more entries available
 - Update entry size text after merge
 - WIP: Show more information in Snackbar on actions
 - WIP: Information dialog
+- WIP: Add other games (non-Steam games)
+- WIP: Auto-Add Epic Games

 **Planned functionality:**

-- Add other games on your own
-  - not Steam games only
-- Don't show ```None found``` during first availability check
 - Package a single AppImage
   - not the whole directory
   - HELP WANTED